Cedar Point & Lake Erie Railroad: Engine #7 "Little Engine"

-The Cedar Point & Lake Erie Railroad utilizes nine grade crossings.
-Four of these are used by park guests and contain gates, lights, and bells to warn guests of an approaching train and to provide a safe barrier preventing guests from reaching the train.
-The remaining grade crossings all have stop signs and several have flashing lights, to warn approaching vehicles and pedestrians of oncoming trains.

 Stations

 There are currently two stations, the Main Station in Celebration Plaza and the Frontier Town Station in Frontier Town.

 Main Station

 The Main Station (also known as the Funway Station) is the first station on the line and serves as the main station for the Railroad, and is located in the center of Cedar Point next to the engine house and yard.
 When the station originally opened and the railroad charged admission, tickets were sold in the front windows.
 Since tickets are no longer needed to ride, the front half of the station is now storage.
 The building was moved before the 1970 season and placed closer to the tracks.
+"It was moved to its present-day location to make way for the Million Dollar Midway.
+As a result, the track length was shortened a bit."
+The main station is located near the Rougarou and Millenium Force.

 Frontier Town Station

 The Frontier Town Station is located in the back of Cedar Point in front of Steel Vengeance, and next to the Maverick.
+"Frontier Town Station started off much smaller than its present size.
+It contained just a few structures like a saloon, some games, and one major ride which was the Shoot-The-Rapids water ride."
 At one time this station was one of only two ways to enter Frontier Town.
+What made Frontier Town unlike any other themed land in any other park was its location.
+The site of Frontier Town was carved out of a heavily forested area on the western tip of the Cedar Point Peninsula, far away from the main Midway.
 The station building itself is not very large and does not resemble a traditional train station.